 What happens to my complaint?

 The name of the originator of the complaint and a valid e-mail address are sufficient for registration.
 It is not essential to supply the address of residence.
-In cases of child pornography, complaints can also be made anonymously.
+In cases of child sexual abuse material, complaints can also be made anonymously.

 The staff of the hotline of the FSM examines each case on its merits.
 They investigate whether there is an infringement of the provisions for protection of minors in the media.